Sign In / Sign Out

 2. leased university residences that have been designated as smoking.

 Sources: American College Health Association.
-American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
-Baltimore: American College Health Association; Spring 2018 (n=1,304)
+American College Health Association-National College Health Assessment: Arizona State University Spring 2019.
+Baltimore: American College Health Association; Spring 2019 (n=2,096)

 It is no secret that cigarette smoking is the leading preventable cause of death in the United States.
 Yet, tobacco use can lead to dependence.
 Many people try multiple times to quit using tobacco products.
 Today there are effective treatments and resources for quitting.